Our School Vision

 Other curricular materials and methods will be interwoven into the Core Knowledge backbone of the curriculum map.
 Special attention will be given to science, math, technology, art, music and international studies.

 The first and most important person(s) in a student’s learning plan team will always be that student’s parents.
-To be enrolled, you as a parent(s) will need to commit to invest at least 20 minutes each evening with each student.
-Teachers, aides and specialists will provide guidance into the best use of the time and, on certain days, to specific assignments.
+You as a parent(s) will need to commit to invest at least 20 minutes each evening with each student.
+Teachers and specialists will provide guidance into the best use of the time and, on certain days, to specific assignments.

 There will be special seminars and workshops provided to assist you as you invest in your children’s learning and school achievement.
 Most learning theorists rank this as the most important for the student.